IvanSpinkov/IvanSpinkov/README.md

 >## • Logical thinking;
 >## • Communication skills;
 >## • Ability to work in a team.
 ---
+## About myself:
+### I am actively engaged in self-education, previously I was fond of music, wrestling, studied the art and creativity of foreign artists, also over the past year I have studied books: "Optimization and promotion of sites in search engines", "SEO - the art of website promotion", "The Art of website promotion, "A complete Guide to the career of a software developer", "Hacking: The Art of exploitation 2nd edition".
+He was certified in "Introduction to Internet Advertising", "Ensuring the security of personal data", "Sql Basics", "Risk Management Analysis in Microsoft OS-based IP", "Introduction to Windows Application Development".
+I am seriously determined to realize myself in this area and continue to develop in the chosen direction, without stopping going to my goal.
+The received education helps and gives some advantage over other candidates - I have a good knowledge base and techniques in managing IT teams, an understanding of the structure and processes of the sphere.
+---
 ## My Certificates:
    ![image](https://user-images.githubusercontent.com/96628660/147406055-3c6d5226-bae6-4b59-bd00-d4c587b04187.png)